The Cutest Town in Every U.S. State

 New York: Greenport

 Small-town feel meets urbane sophistication in the old fishing village of Greenport, the most scenic town on Long Island’s North Fork.
-You can smell the salty sea air from just about any location.
+Head here in the summer to enjoy local oysters, numerous wineries and a laid-back vibe.
+And the water views aren't bad either—you can smell the salty sea air from just about any location.

 North Dakota: Park River